ElbyFross/uniform-data-operator/README.md

 Use the default MySqlDataOperator (group of partial classes) as example.
 Them are pretty good documented.
 If you done this job please consider sharing this source as contribution into UDO.

-## My SQL server incompatible with DbDataType's indexes.
+## My SQL server incompatible with the DbDataType's indexes.
 How I can adjust my data?
 By default `Column` attribute described via `DbDataType` that mostly unusable for huge count of types that custom for every different SQL server.
 If you faced with such kind of problem so just create your own modifying attribute that would be used on your custom `ISqlOperator` instance.